imtiazziko/LaplacianShot/README.md

 ```angular2
 sh run_iNat.sh
 ```
-The results are saved in the results/ folder in the specified log files.
+The results are saved in the results/ folder.